OPENGYM

 This platform launched as of February 2025.

-A few days after launching, we tested are data and found a 95% data accuracy level and had over 80 users during our launch.
+A few days after launching, we tested our data and found a 95% data accuracy level and had over 80 users during our launch.

 Check it out here! ↴